harrisonized/diy-transcriptomics/README.md

 	as another version of Python ('~/miniconda/bin/python') has already been initialized.
 	```

-	If you get this, simply restart R, and make sure you point reticulate to the correct environment.
+	If you get this, simply restart R, and make sure you point reticulate to the correct environment upon startup.

 	When I was trying to resolve conflicts while installing Tensorflow on my Apple M1 Pro, I messed up in a dramatic way and accidentally destroyed my base environment!
 Specifically, I ran `pip uninstall -y -r <(pip freeze)` after reading [this StackOverflow post](https://stackoverflow.com/questions/41914139/how-to-reset-anaconda-root-environment), which left my conda base environment in an inconsistent, irrcoverable state.
 Afterward, I ended up having to do a clean install.
 When you do a clean install, it is possible to save your existing environments by moving the `miniconda3/envs` folder somewhere else.
 Then, after reinstalling conda, move that folder back.
 (Unfortunately, I forgot to do this too.)
 Please make sure you do not repeat these mistakes!